k-tech-italy/krm3/docs/guides/developer/bump.md

 version = "1.5.31"
 ```
 The new version must also be inserted into the changelog file located in the `src/krm3/releases.json` file
-along with information about the change you want to publish (whether it's a bug or a feature, and any release notes, as in the following example:
+along with information about the change you want to publish (whether it's a bug or a feature, and any release notes) as in the following example:

 ```
 {